Abd-Elrazek/getterhiss.com/content/posts/2018-12-18--loops/index.md

 **`For..in` catches the keys, `For..of` catches the values!**

-All in all, so much easier to remember and use for classic iteration statements.
+All in all, so much easier to remember and use than classic iteration statements.
 How great is that!

 For more in-depth and technical help, read [MDN Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)